kriskimmerle/ai-risk-praxis-tool/README.md

 - **OWASP Top 10 for LLM Apps 2025**: Security vulnerabilities specific to large language models
 - **EU AI Act 2024**: Regulatory requirements for AI systems in the European Union

-## Development

-The application requires no build process or dependencies.
-Simply edit `index.html` to make changes.

-### Making Updates

-1. Edit the embedded JavaScript section for logic changes
-2. Modify the CSS section for styling updates
-3. Update the QUESTIONS array for content changes
-4. Test locally by opening the file in a browser

-## Deployment

-Deploy by hosting the single `index.html` file on any web server or static hosting service.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.